AdobeDocs/analytics.en/help/components/c-calcmetrics/c-workflow/cm-workflow/cm-tagging.md

 ---
 # Tag calculated metrics

-In the Calculated Metric Manager, tagging segments allows you to organize them.
+In the Calculated metric manager, you can organize segments by tagging them.

 All users can create tags for calculated metrics and apply one or more tags to a metric.
 However, you can see tags only for those calculated metrics that you own or that have been shared with you.

-What kinds of tags should you create?
-Here are some suggestions for useful tags:
+>[!TIP]
+>
+>The most useful types of tags are usually tags that are based on:

-* Tags based on **team names**, such as Social Marketing, Mobile Marketing.
+* **Team names**, such as Social Marketing, Mobile Marketing.
-* **Project** tags (analysis tags), such as Entry-page analysis.
+* **Projects** (analysis tags), such as Entry-page analysis.
-* **Category** tags: Men's; geography.
+* **Categories**, such as Women's; Geography.
-* **Workflow** tags: To be approved; Curated for (a specific business unit)
+* **Workflows**, such as To be approved; Curated for (a specific business unit)

+To apply a tag to a calculated metric:

-1. In the Calculated Metric Manager, mark the checkbox next to the metric you want to tag.
-The management tool bar appears:
+1. In the Calculated metric manager, mark the checkbox next to the metric you want to tag.

+   The management tool bar appears.

 1. Click **[!UICONTROL Tag]** and either

     * select from existing tags, or